dyfet/minicrypt/README.md

 # About minicrypt

-This package will offer portable versions of common, old, and legacy crypto functions that are being depricated and removed from crypto libraries.
+This package will offer portable versions of common, old, and legacy crypto functions that are being deprecated and removed from crypto libraries.
 This is being done in C to enable supporting legacy devices that may exist in the field (such as VoIP phones) that may still be in active use.